Last Updated on

 We at Trekaroo pride ourselves on being Disneyland experts.
 We have so many great resources to offer families, including Disneyland tips and lodging recommendations near the park.
 Visit our Disneyland vacation planning guide which is filled with resources for families planning their Disney vacations.

 2. Fall in love with Yosemite

-Standing in the middle of Yosemite Valley, surrounded but sheer granite monoliths, rushing waterfalls, and lush meadows, it is hard not to agree.
-But Yosemite is much more than that small 7 miles long and 1-mile wide valley, it is Tuolumne Meadows, Glacier Point, Tunnel View, Vernal Falls, Mariposa Grove, Hetch Hetchy, and 761,268 acres of pristine and protected wilderness.
-Every family needs to see it.
+Standing in the middle of Yosemite Valley surrounded by sheer granite monoliths, rushing waterfalls, and lush meadows, it is hard to disagree.
+But Yosemite is much more than that small, 7-mile-by-1-mile valley.
+It is Tuolumne Meadows, Glacier Point, Mariposa Grove, Hetch Hetchy, and 761,268 acres of pristine and protected wilderness.

 1. Watch a Sunset on the Beach

-The lonely windswept beaches of Point Reyes are just as beautiful as the sun-kissed surfing spots at San Onofre.
-So whether it is on white sand at Laguna, black sand in Marin, or rocky tidelands along the Lost Coast, make sure to take time to sit down together and stare out into Pacific while watching those last moments of light slip away.
+The lonely windswept beaches of Point Reyes are just as beautiful as the sun-kissed surfing spots in Santa Barbara.
+So whether it is on white sand in Laguna Beach, black sand and at Stinson Beach, or among rocky tidelands along Northern California’s Lost Coast, make time to stare out into Pacific and watch those last moments of light slip away.
 Isn’t California grand?

 Find the Top 10 Things to do with kids near you!
 Trekaroo has hundreds of guides for locations all over the United States and Canada.